 Throughout the COVID period robust monitoring mechanisms have been in place to review the status of residential and nursing care homes.
 A weekly report is collated by West Glamorgan Partnership.
 Concerns are escalated via Community Silver and updated via Health Board Gold as appropriate.
 Partnership working has been key to supporting the care home sector.
-The establishment of a Regional Externally Commissioned Care Group has been pivotal.
+The establishment of a Regional Externally Commissioned Care Group (ECCG) has been pivotal.
 This group has representation from all key stakeholders, including, Environmental Health, CIW and Public Health.
 The group has developed and coordinated all communications with the private sector.
 In addition, virtual support networks were established to support care home managers and owners.
 The sector remains at risk from a financial perspective due to the high number of vacancies across the region.
 The additional funding provided to LA's and the HB by WG has been distributed to the care homes according to their claims and occupancy levels.
-It is anticipated a further tranche of WG funding will be available to
+This tranche of funding is available until June 2021, and the ECC Group is commencing a piece of work, to establish if the level of fragility in the sector, with a view to seek views from individual providers regarding their plans when the additional funding ceases.
+There are approximately 30 homes that are classified as being in the red category (hours below 80% to occupancy).

-HB's post March 2021.
 National meetings are in place to gain an all wales perspective on the distribution of funding following the publication of WG guidance.